jiriks74/Docker-DocumentServer/README.md

 ## Installation

+### I recommend using prebuilt image that is available on [Docker Hub](https://hub.docker.com/r/jiriks74/onlyoffice-documentserver-arm64) as building it yourself does take really long time (more than half an hour).
+The instrucions on how to set it up using the prebuilt image are available there.
+If you still want to build the image yourself, the instructions are below.

 #### 1. Install `qemu-user`, `qemu-user-static`, `qemu` and `binfmt-support`

    `sudo apt update && sudo apt install qemu-user qemu-user-static qemu binfmt-support`